r-lib/ragg/cran-comments.md

-This release fixes a bug in the AGG source code where the font index was not considered in the freetype font manager, thus returning the wrong font when using font collection files.
+This release fixes the build problems on macOS that surfaced after the bashisms were removed from the configure script in the last release

 ## Test environments
 * local OS X install, R 3.6.0